ocastrejon/GolangChallenge/README.md

 # GolangChallenge

-To run this challenge, you need to run the following comand in your terminal
+To run this challenge, first of all, your terminal needs to be inside the folder of this project (GolangChallenge), and then, you need to run the following comand in your terminal:

 go run *.go